Paradoxdotexe/vade-mecum/src/pages/docs/vale_of_myths.md

 | ---------- | ---------- | ------------------------------------ |
 | Perception | **Nature** | Commune with nature, perform rituals |

+### Class Item

 Every Sage carries a Ritual Totem that infuses their ritual circles with nature's essence.
-This Ritual Totem most often manifests itself as a sacred drum, book, or pole that has been inscribed with nature's teachings.
+This Ritual Totem is commonly a sacred drum, book, or pole that has been inscribed with nature's teachings.
-While they have their Ritual Totem, a sage can spend their light activity during their Rest to cast a ritual.

 | Level | Ritual Totem Effect |
 | ----- | ------------------- |